-Topic Areas of Inquiry Response Please Attach Supporting Documentation for Each Question Proscribed a.
+Topic Areas of Inquiry lease Attach Supporting Documentation for Each Question Response 1.
+Proscribed organizations a.
 Is the NGO listed in the UN's list of proscribed organizations, UNDP Vendor Sanctions List, or indicted by the International Criminal Court? organizations b.
 Is the NGO banned by any other institution?
 If, yes, please provide information regarding the institution and reasons.
-Funding a.
+2. Funding a.
 Who are the CSO/NGO's key donors?
 Sources b.
-How much percentage share was contributed by each donor during the last 2 years? c.
-How many projects has each donor funded since the CSO/NGO's inception? d.
+How much percentage share was contributed by each donor during the last 2 years?
+C. How many projects has each donor funded since the CSO/NGO's inception? d.
 How much cumulative financial contribution was provided for each project by each donor? e.
 How is the CSO/NGO's management cost funded?
-Audit a.
+3. Audit a.
 Did the CSO/NGO have an audit within the last two years? b.
 Are the audits conducted by an officially accredited independent entity?
 If yes, provide name.
-Leadership and a.
+4. Leadership and a.
 What is the structure of the CSO/NGO's governing body?
 Please provide Organigramme.
 Governance Capacities b.
 Does the CSO/NGO have a formal oversight mechanism in place? c.
-Does the CSO/NGO have formally established internal procedures in the area of: Project Planning and Budgeting Financial Management and Internal Control Framework Procurement Human Resources Reporting Proscribed organizations Funding Sources Audit Leadership and Governance Proscribed organizations Building Funding Sources Funding Sources Audit Audit Audit Audit Audit Audit Audit Audit Building Sources Audit Audit Audit Audit Audit Audit Building Sources Audit Audi d.
+Does the CSO/NGO have formally established internal procedures in the area of: Project Planning and Budgeting Financial Management and Internal Control Framework Procurement Human Resources Reporting Monitoring and Evaluation d.
 Asset and Inventory Management e.
 Other f.
 What is the CSO/NGO's mechanism for handling legal affairs? g.
 Ability to work (prepare proposals) and report in English 5.
-Personnel Capacities a.
+Personnel Capacities а.
 What are the positions in the CSO/NGO that are empowered to make key corporate decisions?
 Please provide CVs of these staff b.
 Which positions in the CSO/NGO lead the areas of project management, finance, procurement, and human resources?
 Please provide CVs of these staff 6.
-Infrastructure and Equipment Capacities a.
+Infrastructure and Equipment Capacities a. b.
 Where does the CSO/NGO have an official presence?
-Please provide details on duration and type of presence (e.g. field offices, laboratories, equipment, software, technical data bases, etc.) b.
-What resources and mechanisms are available by the CSO/NGO for transporting people and materials?
+Please provide details on duration and type of presence (e.g. field offices, laboratories, equipment, software, technical data bases, etc.) What resources and mechanisms are available by the CSO/NGO for transporting people and materials?
 7. Quality Assurance a.
 Please provide references who may be contacted for feedback on the CSO/NGO's performance regarding: Delivery compared to original planning Expenditure compared to budget Timeliness of implementation Timeliness and quality of reports Quality of Results